GunnerLab/mcce4_tutorial/docs/guide/MCCE_Microstate_Analysis.md

 ```

-## ✅ Step 2.
-Prepare the microstate Analysis
+## Prepare the microstate Analysis

 __Prerequisites__